2026 Cypriot legislative election: Democratic Rally

-Progressive Party of Working People (AKEL)
+Progressive Party of Working People

 The Progressive Party of Working People (AKEL), the second-largest party in Cyprus with 15 of the 56 seats in the House of Representatives, experienced its worst-ever performance in the 2024 European Parliament Election, garnering only 21.5% of the vote and losing one of its two seats for the first time in its history.
-Despite AKEL’s strong showing in the 2023 presidential election, with candidate Andreas Mavroyiannis surpassing polling expectations, internal tensions have emerged since then.
+Despite AKEL's strong showing in the 2023 presidential election, with candidate Andreas Mavroyiannis surpassing polling expectations, internal tensions have emerged since then.

-Irene Charalambidou, a prominent AKEL Member of Parliament, has increasingly distanced herself from the party’s positions, frequently voting independently in the House of Representatives.
+Irene Charalambidou, a prominent AKEL member of Parliament, has increasingly distanced herself from the party's positions, frequently voting independently in the House of Representatives.
 The rift between Charalambidou and AKEL deepened during the controversy over the dismissal of Odysseas Michaelides, the former Auditor General of Cyprus.
 Charalambidou is a longstanding supporter of Michaelides due to his efforts against perceived corruption during the Anastasiades administration.
 The MP is ineligible to run for AKEL in the 2026 legislative elections due to term limits, and there are widespread rumours that she may join a new parliamentary movement led by Michaelides, who has garnered popularity for his anti-corruption stance.
 An opinion poll conducted by RetailZoom from October 14 to 16, 2024, indicated that a hypothetical new party led by Odysseas Michaelides would secure second place in the next legislative election, receiving 21% of the vote.

-AKEL rebranded itself as "AKEL - Social Alliance" for the 2024 European Parliament Election, following a merger with several smaller left-leaning parties.
-The party intends to keep this structure for the next legislative election, with its parliamentary candidates ranging from the political center to the traditional left.
+AKEL rebranded itself as "AKEL – Social Alliance" for the 2024 European Parliament Election, following a merger with several smaller left-leaning parties.
+The party intends to keep this structure for the next legislative election, with its parliamentary candidates ranging from the political centre to the traditional left.

-National People's Front (ELAM)
+National People's Front

 The far-right party ELAM is expected to strengthen its presence in the House of Representatives, with opinion polls projecting a third-place finish, surpassing for the first time the centrist Democratic Party.
 Once considered a fringe movement, over the last few years ELAM has gained increasing support from mainstream right-wing voters.
 Notably, former DISY vice-president Marios Pelekanos was appointed as ELAM's Press Representative, signaling broader appeal beyond its traditional base.

-In January 2025, independent MP Andreas Themistokleous, who was previously elected with ELAM but later expelled for "inappropriate behavior," announced the formation of a new political party named the Democratic National Movement.
+In January 2025, independent MP Andreas Themistokleous, who was previously elected with ELAM but later expelled for "inappropriate behavior", announced the formation of a new political party named the Democratic National Movement.
 The new party espouses a platform emphasizing religious conservatism, nationalism, and strong opposition to progressive social policies ("anti-woke").
 It is anticipated to attract support from traditional ELAM voters, potentially impacting ELAM's projected growth.
 As of September 2025, this has not happened.